-A treating physician who makes medical decisions regarding the prescription and administration of medication for treatment of a mental illness has access to the relevant sections of a patient's health records on past administration of medication at any treatment facility or program, if the patient lacks the capacity to authorize the release of records.
-Upon request of a treating physician under this section, a treatment facility or program shall supply complete information relating to the past records on administration of medication of a patient subject to this chapter.
-A patient who has the capacity to authorize the release of data retains the right to make decisions regarding access to medical records as provided by sections 144.291 to 144.298.
+A treating physician medical practitioner who makes medical decisions regarding the prescription and administration of medication for treatment of a mental illness has access to the relevant sections of a patient's health records on past administration of medication at any treatment facility, program, or treatment provider, if the patient lacks the capacity to authorize the release of records.
+Upon request of a treating physician medical practitioner under this section, a treatment facility, program, or treatment provider shall supply complete information relating to the past records on administration of medication of a patient subject

-- Sec.
-57. Minnesota Statutes 2018, section 253B.095, subdivision 3, is amended to read: - Subd.
+40.1 to this chapter.
+A patient who has the capacity to authorize the release of data retains the 40.2 right to make decisions regarding access to medical records as provided by sections 144.291 40.3 to 144.298.
+40.4 Sec.
+56. Minnesota Statutes 2018, section 253B.095, subdivision 3, is amended to read: 40.5 Subd.
 3. Duration.
-The maximum duration of a stayed order under this section is six months.
-The court may continue the order for a maximum of an additional 12 months if, after notice and hearing, under sections 253B.08 and 253B.09 the court finds that (1) the person continues to be mentally ill, chemically dependent, or developmentally disabled, have a mental illness, developmental disability, or chemical dependency, and (2) an order is needed to protect the patient or others because without the supervision of a stayed commitment the person is likely to attempt to physically harm self or others or fail to obtain necessary food, clothing, shelter, or medical care. - Sec.
-58. Minnesota Statutes 2018, section 253B.097, subdivision 1, is amended to read: - Subdivision 1.
+The maximum duration of a stayed order under this section is six 40.6 months.
+The court may continue the order for a maximum of an additional 12 months if, 40.7 after notice and hearing, under sections 253B.08 and 253B.09 the court finds that (1) the 40.8 person continues to be mentally ill, chemically dependent, or developmentally disabled, 40.9 have a mental illness, developmental disability, or chemical dependency, and (2) an order 40.10 is needed to protect the patient or others because the person is likely to attempt to physically 40.11 harm self or others or fail to obtain necessary food, clothing, shelter, or medical care unless 40.12 the person is under the supervision of a stayed commitment.
+40.13 Sec.
+57. Minnesota Statutes 2018, section 253B.097, subdivision 1, is amended to read: 40.14 Subdivision 1.
 Findings.
-In addition to the findings required under section 253B.09, subdivision 2, an order committing a person to a community-based treatment program must include: - (1) a written plan for services to the patient; - 39.26 (2) a finding that the proposed treatment is available and accessible to the patient and 39.27 that public or private financial resources are available to pay for the proposed treatment; - 39.28 (3) conditions the patient must meet in order to obtain an early release from commitment or to avoid a hearing for further commitment; and - 39.30 (4) consequences of the patient's failure to follow the commitment order.
-Consequences may include commitment to another setting for treatment.

-Sec.
-59. Minnesota Statutes 2018, section 253B.097, subdivision 2, is amended to read:
+In addition to the findings required under section 253B.09, 40.15 subdivision 2, an order committing a person to a community-based treatment program must 40.16 include: 40.17 (1) a written plan for services to the patient; 40.18 (2) a finding that the proposed treatment is available and accessible to the patient and 40.19 that public or private financial resources are available to pay for the proposed treatment; 40.20 (3) conditions the patient must meet in order to obtain an early release from commitment 40.21 or to avoid a hearing for further commitment; and 40.22 (4) consequences of the patient's failure to follow the commitment order.
+Consequences 40.23 may include commitment to another setting for treatment.
+40.24 Sec.
+58. Minnesota Statutes 2018, section 253B.097, subdivision 2, is amended to read: 40.25 Subd.
+2. Case manager.
+When a court commits a patient with mental illness to a community-based treatment program, the court shall appoint a case manager from the county agency or other entity under contract with the county agency to provide case management services.